 It’s not surprising that some organisations are wary.
 The business world has been battered by successive waves of new technologies over the past few years and AI could ultimately prove to be the tsunami of them all.
 But this is very unlikely – and failing to embrace it could mean missing out on an opportunity for early transformation.

-Sourced by Sean Harrison-Smith, managing director, Ceterna
+Sourced from Sean Harrison-Smith, managing director, Ceterna